Adoption Attorneys in Fort Worth

 Helping Families Grow in Tarrant, Parker, Johnson, Wise, Hood, Denton, Somervell, and Jack Counties

-Law Offices of Mark M. Childress, PLLC, our Fort Worth adoption lawyers help prospective adoptive parents throughout
+Adoption is a wonderful way to expand or create a family.
+At the Law Offices of Mark M. Childress, PLLC, our Fort Worth adoption lawyers help prospective adoptive parents throughout Texas achieve their goals and navigate the difficult process to a successful resolution.

 Discuss your goals with our Fort Worth adoption attorneys by calling (817) 497-8148.
-Se Habla Espanol.

 Closed vs. Open Adoption

+You may get the opportunity to choose between a closed and an open adoption.
 In an open adoption, the adoptee's biological parent remains in contact with them (and you) post-adoption.
 Alternatively, in a closed adoption, the adoptee's parent has no contact with them (or you) once the adoption is finalized.

-Both closed and open adoption have pros and cons.
 While many adoptive parents balk at the idea of their adopted child's parents, maintaining contact, open adoption does have benefits.
 When your child is old enough to learn they're adopted, they may want to seek out their biological parents.
 An open adoption makes this easier, and can also help your child learn more about their culture if they're of a different ethnicity or culture.

-1. Domestic Foster Care Adoption
+Domestic Foster Care Adoption

-Domestic foster care adoption is one of the more popular ways to adopt a child in the US.
-If you adopt from a foster care facility, you'll work with adoption professionals from your state throughout the adoption process.
+Domestic foster care adoption is one of the more popular ways to adopt a child in the U.S. If you adopt from a foster care facility, you'll work with adoption professionals from your state throughout the adoption process.
 They'll ask you to provide them with information, complete background checks and parenting classes, and visit your home to ensure it's adoption-read before allowing you to move forward with your adoption.

 Domestic foster care adoption may be right for you if: